t-systems-on-site-services-gmbh/german-elmo-model/README.md

 These word vectors are learned functions of the internal states of a deep bidirectional language model (biLM), which is pre-trained on a large text corpus.
 They can be easily added to existing models and significantly improve the state of the art across a broad range of challenging NLP problems, including question answering, textual entailment and sentiment analysis.
 More about these "Deep contextualized word representations" can be found here: https://arxiv.org/abs/1802.05365

 This pretrained model can be used with [bilm-tf](https://github.com/allenai/bilm-tf) (the tensorflow implementation of ELMo).
 Before usage it can (should) be fine tuned with your domain specific data (see below).
+Unlike most other ELMo models we also provide the checkpoint files which enables you to do fine tuning.

 ## How this ELMo Model has been trained
 This ELMo Model has been trained by using the [tensorflow version of bilm](https://github.com/allenai/bilm-tf).
 It was trained on the special [German Wikipedia Text Corpus](https://github.com/t-systems-on-site-services-gmbh/german-wikipedia-text-corpus).